-Great job.
-Now you're not looking for the subtle guy or girl at the back who actually in standing do the same thing.
-So when so can't sit with a bent knee but I can do it in standing.
-So pelvic tilt.
+Doing a great job, no you're not.
+I'm looking for the supple guy or girl at the back who, actually in standing you can do the same thing.
+So Karen's doing it with a bent knee but I can do it in standing.
 So pelvic tilt here.
-You're getting contraction your abdominals, which by Reciprocal inhibition you get reduction in your rectus By day, you got a very strong contraction, you're in the glute.
-And as a result you're getting released in your hip flexors.
-Right.
-Okay? release for me.
-So we then talk about these top level athletes, you look forward for me, I'm going to do a plumb line, I'm not going to look, a plumb line from your ear.
+You're getting contraction at your abdominals, which by reciprocal inhibition you get reduction in your erector spinae, you get a very strong contraction in your glute, and as a result you're getting release in your hip flexors.
+Release for me.
+So we then talk about for these top level athletes, look forward for me, I'm going to do a plumb line, I'm not going to look, but I'll do a plumb line from your ear.
 Let's get your hand across for me.
 This one here.
 That's it.
-Get out of the way.
-Honestly.
-I knew we shouldn't.
+Get out of the way, honestly.

+I knew we shouldn't have got a husband-and-wife team in.

 You didn't make the bed this morning.
 Okay.
-So if I drop a plumb line from that year, you'll see I think on the front here that the it's only just in front of a knee.
+So if I drop a plumb line from her ear, you'll see I think on the front here that it's only just in front of a knee.
 Right?
-Now, in an athlete, I want to be able to do right cheats for me Do you do lumbar lordosis.
-Now if I do a plumb line in front of it here, once again, I'm not looking.
-That's what 1015 centimetres in front of the knee.
+Now, in an athlete, I want to be able to do, right, cheat for me, do a lumbar lordosis.
+Now if I do a plumb line in front of it her ear, once again I'm not looking.
+That's what, 10-15 centimetres in front of the knee?
 But she's achieved it by cheating.
-Right?
-If she thinks she's that good, in neutral, now do a pelvic tilt.
-Without she can't do it.
-So you're not trying to you're not presumably trying to remove the lordosis altogether, you're just trying to get that to what you can see me neutral.
+So if she thinks she's that good, in neutral, now do a pelvic tilt.
+She can't do it.

+So you're not presumably trying to remove the lordosis altogether, you're just trying to get that to what you can see to be neutral.

 Yes.
 Well, actually, to do a decent hip flexor, I want it flat.
-Right.
 So talking through what he wants.
-So you're doing this activity of lower traps, I want your spine to be straight when you're activated, down standing if you happen to be even relaxed.
-So if in standard you, you happen to be lordotic, or sway back or flat back then that's you.
-But whether or not when you're being activated, the idea is for him to be straight.
-So particularly interested in it flexes, if he pops off onto your back.
+So you're doing this activity of lower traps, I want your spine to be straight when you're activated.
+You can relax, sorry.
+If in standing you happen to be lordotic or sway back or flat back, then that's you.
+But when you're being activated, the idea is for you to be straight.
+So particularly interested in hip flexors.
+If you pop yourself onto your back.